cellml/libcellml/docs/theory/theory_sodiumchannel.rst

 We define the CellML components **sodium_channel_m_gate** and **sodium_channel_h_gate** below.
-Each of these components has its own equations (voltage-dependent gates and first-order gate kinetics) but they are both parts of one protein – the sodium channel – and it is useful to group them into one **sodium_channel** component.
+Each of these components has its own equations (voltage-dependent gates and first-order gate kinetics) but they are both parts of one protein – the sodium channel – so it is useful to group them into one **sodium_channel** component.

 .. _sodium_channel_encap_structure: